cssi-pi-community/2020-meeting/index.md

         <h3><strong>Code of Conduct</strong></h3>
     </header>
     <p>
         The 2020 NSF CSSI PI Meeting is an interactive environment for listening and considering new ideas from a diverse group, with respect for all participants without regard to gender, gender identity or expression, race, color, national or ethnic origin, religion or religious belief, age, marital status, sexual orientation, disabilities, veteran status, or any other aspect of how we identify ourselves.
-It is the policy of the NSF SI2 PI Meeting that all participants will enjoy an environment free from all forms of discrimination, harassment, and retaliation.
+It is the policy of the NSF CSSI PI Meeting that all participants will enjoy an environment free from all forms of discrimination, harassment, and retaliation.
     </p>
     <p>
         <strong>Definition of Sexual Harassment:</strong><br />